Roman-Supernova-PIT/campari/README.md

                         interpolation of the image.
 See make_contour_grid for a more detailed explanation.
               single: Place a single grid point.
-This is for sanity checking that the algroithm is drawing points where expected.                                              |
+This is for sanity checking that the algroithm is drawing points where expected.
+              none: Don't generate a background model at all.
+Useful for testing just the PSF photometry of the SN if running on a star, for instance. |                                              |
 | band                   | str    | Which Roman passband to use.                                                                                                   |
 | testnum                | int    | Total number of images to utilize in the SMP algorithm.                                                                        |
 | detim                  | int    | Number of images with a SN detection in them.
 Rule of thumb, this should be 1/2 or less of testnum.                           |